CWeera1/IDMM-validation-utility/README.md

 - Config should have sane defaults
 - JSON object should be created in response to user input on frontend

+## Scope Change

+- Now required to take in CSV and access API to look for matching columns and information
+- Receives response and validates CSV against API response
+-

 ## Prerequisites

 - Python 3.8 or higher